kot149/zmk-scroll-snap/README.md

 A ZMK module that provides a scroll snap feature: align the 360-degree xy scroll direction to the nearest axis.

-> [!warning]
-> 🚧 This module is still under development. 🚧
->
-> Its behavior is not stable.
-Its behavior and API may change without notice.

 ## Usage

 ### 1. Add the Module to your `west.yml`.